 Case studies/Practice Pieces

-Based on student engagement and students as partners practices within the setting of the curriculum (learning, teaching and assessment in practice), extra-curricular activities or broader student experience initiatives.
-These should describe the context and a rationale for the work, a review of the literature (if relevant but do keep this to a minimum), implementation and evaluation.
+These pieces are based on student engagement practices within the setting of the curriculum (learning, teaching and assessment in practice), extra-curricular activities or broader student experience initiatives.
+A case study should describe the context and a rationale for the work, a fairly brief review of the literature to contextualise the work, then a description of the implementation and an evaluation.

 Non-text submissions – this would include short films, animations, audio files/podcasts or other forms of media that can be shared on-line and are accessible to our readers.
 Contact the editorial team to ensure that the submission is in a suitable format for the journal.